Unique Stable Matchings

 \section{Classifying unique stable matchings}

 Checking whether an instance of the matching problem has a unique stable matching can be done as follows.
-Run the deferred acceptance algorithm twice, once with workers in the role of proposers and once with firms in the role of proposers, and check if the stable matching found for each run is the same.
+Run the deferred acceptance algorithm of \cite{GaleShapley:1962:AMM} twice, once with workers in the role of proposers and once with firms in the role of proposers, and check if the stable matching found for each run is the same.
 If yes, then there is a unique stable matching.
+If no, then there are at least two.
 The reason for this is that the set of stable matchings form a distributive lattice of which the worker-proposing stable matching and the firm-proposing stable matching are the extreme elements \citep{Knuth:1996:}.
 Since the deferred acceptance algorithm runs in polynomial time, the algorithmic approach provides an efficient solution from the perspective of computational complexity.

-But while computationally efficient, the algorithmic approach above sheds no light on the structure of instances that possess a unique stable matching.
+But while computationally efficient, this purely algorithmic approach sheds no light on the structure of instances that possess a unique stable matching.
 It is for this reason that a host of sufficient conditions on preferences ensuring uniqueness have been proposed (see the references in Footnote \ref{fn:sufficient}).
-Perhaps the reason a necessary condition had not been found before now was that, as per Lemma \ref{lemma:iduaSameMatchingsE}, what really matters is how preferences operate on the normal form.
+Perhaps the reason a necessary and sufficient condition had not been found before now was that, as per Lemma \ref{lemma:iduaSameMatchingsE}, what really matters is how preferences operate on the normal form.
 It turns out that the barrier to uniqueness is preference lists that possess {\it cycles} \citep{Chung:2000:GEB} on the normal form.

 \begin{definition} Let $P = (\set{\pref{\worker{}}}_{\worker{}\in \Workers}, \set{\pref{\firm{}}}_{\firm{}\in \Firms})$ be an instance of the matching problem with $n$ workers and $n$ firms.
 We say that the preference lists of $P$ possess a {\it cycle}, if there exists a subset of workers of size $k$ and a subset of firms of size $k$ (with $2 \le k \leq n$), and an enumeration of and ordering of the participants $\set{\firm{1}, \worker{1}, \firm{2}, \worker{2}, \firm{3}, \dots, \worker{k-1}, \firm{k}, \worker{k}}$ such that